developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### License Action
 Used to perform an Action to manage Zebra-issued licenses on a Zebra Android device.

--***Activate License***- a license is activated, making it usable on the device.
+* ***Activate License***- a license is activated, making it usable on the device.
 Some or all of the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method**, **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value**, **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class**, **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class**, **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL**, **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Friendly Name**, **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name**, and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to define the license to be activated and how that license should be activated.

--***Return License***- a previously activated license is returned, allowing it to be re-allocated for use on another Zebra Android device.
+* ***Return License***- a previously activated license is returned, allowing it to be re-allocated for use on another Zebra Android device.
 The additional Managed Configurations **Zebra Licensing Configuration - License Action Return License Server Type**, **Zebra Licensing Configuration - License Action Return License Server Type Friendly Name**, and **Zebra Licensing Configuration - License Action Return License AID Value** MUST be specified to define the license to be returned and how that license should be returned.

--***Return All Licenses***- all licenses previously activated from a given *License Server* is returned, allowing them to be re-allocated for use on other Zebra Android devices.
+* ***Return All Licenses***- all licenses previously activated from a given *License Server* is returned, allowing them to be re-allocated for use on other Zebra Android devices.
 The additional Managed Configurations **Zebra Licensing Configuration - License Action Return All Licenses Server Type** and **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to define how the licenses were acquired and therefore to identify which licenses should be returned and how they should be returned.

--***Refresh License***- a previously activated license is refreshed, updating anything that might have changed, such as its expiration date, capabilities, etc. The additional Managed Configuration **Zebra Licensing Configuration - License Action Refresh License AID Value** MUST be specified to identify the license to be refreshed.
+* ***Refresh License***- a previously activated license is refreshed, updating anything that might have changed, such as its expiration date, capabilities, etc. The additional Managed Configuration **Zebra Licensing Configuration - License Action Refresh License AID Value** MUST be specified to identify the license to be refreshed.

--***Delete Server***- a previously defined *Custom Server*, along with all licenses allocated through that *Custom Server*, is deleted.
+* ***Delete Server***- a previously defined *Custom Server*, along with all licenses allocated through that *Custom Server*, is deleted.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Delete Server Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* to be deleted.

 ### License Action Activate License Method
 Used to provide the method that should be used to activate a Zebra-issued license a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

--***From Server Standard***- the license is activated from a Standard Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class** MUST be specified to identify the class of Standard Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
+* ***From Server Standard***- the license is activated from a Standard Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class** MUST be specified to identify the class of Standard Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.

--***From Server Custom*** is chose, the license is activated from a Custom Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class** MUST be specified to identify the class of Custom Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
+* ***From Server Custom*** is chose, the license is activated from a Custom Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class** MUST be specified to identify the class of Custom Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
 In addition, the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MIGHT need to be specified, depending on the value chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class**.

--***From Local File***- the license is activated from a license file stored in the device file system and the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to identify the license file and the class of Server from which the license file was acquired.
+* ***From Local File***- the license is activated from a license file stored in the device file system and the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to identify the license file and the class of Server from which the license file was acquired.

 ### License Action Activate License Method From Server AID Value
 Used to provide the Activation Identifier (AID) the identifies a Zebra-issued license to be activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.